DISCOVER NEW HORIZONS

 exposure 60 sec, -20℃, no darkfield process

-QHY4040PRO has both the FSI version and BSI version.
-BSI version was tested for this time.
-It has a peak QE of 90%, 39ke full-well (at the lowest gain), 2.3e readout noise (at the highest gain).
-The camera is two-stage TEC cooling with air cooling.
-QHYCCD can provide the water cooling version as requested.
+QHY4040PRO has both the FSI version and the BSI version.
+The BSI version was tested for this time.
+It has a peak QE of 90%, 39ke full-well (at the lowest gain), and 2.3e readout noise (at the highest gain).
+The camera is a two-stage TEC cooling with air cooling.
+QHYCCD can provide the water-cooling version as requested.

-“We are proud to announce the launch of the QHY4040Pro BSI camera, which has the advantage of ultra-high sensitivity, high quantum efficiency and low readout noise.” said PhD.
+“We are proud to announce the launch of the QHY4040Pro BSI camera, which has the advantage of ultra-high sensitivity, high quantum efficiency, and low readout noise,” said Ph.D.
 Hong-Yun Qiu, founder of QHYCCD.
-At the same time, the camera can achieve a high readout rate of 10 to 20 FPS, obtain a more excellent SNR in the same exposure time, so it can significantly improve the magnitude limit of astronomical telescope systems, and greatly enhance the observation efficiency, which is of extraordinary significance for time-domain astronomy research, space debris observation, etc.”
+At the same time, the camera can achieve a high readout rate of 10 to 20 FPS, and obtain a more excellent SNR in the same exposure time, so it can significantly improve the magnitude limit of astronomical telescope systems, and greatly enhance the observation efficiency, which is of extraordinary significance for time-domain astronomy research, space debris observation, etc.”

 QHYCCD